jamesfloresjr/jamesfloresjr/README.md

-# 👋 Welcome!
+# 👋 Hi!

-I'm James Flores, an Air Force veteran, programmer, and cyber security enthusiast.
-I've worked in the cyber world since 2015, from help desk to being a system administrator to analyzing malware.
-Proficient in PowerShell and Python, intermediate in Java and JavaScript, and still learning C and C++.
-I enjoy watching movies, card magic (still learning), and of course gaming.

-- 🔭 I’m currently working on my website.
-- 🌱 I’m currently learning Malware Analysis.
-- 💬 Ask me about anything!
-- 📫 How to reach me: contact@jamesflores.dev
-- ⚡ Fun fact: I was born on mother's day and was even on the news (according to my mom).
+I'm an Air Force veteran, programmer, and Systems Engineer.
+I have been working with computers since 2009 and have been coding since 2012.
+I've had a lot of jobs, all the way from Technician to Malware Analyst.

+Most of my coding is done in PowerShell but I'm also proficient in Python, JavaScript, and Java.
+Currently working towards my B.S. in Cloud Computing and have three certifications (CompTIA Security+, CompTIA Linux+, and GIAC Certified Forensic Analyst).

 <!--
 **jamesfloresjr/jamesfloresjr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.